RESTful-Drupal/restful/README.md

 This module follows [this post](http://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api) to achieve a _practical_ RESTful for Drupal.
 The aim of the module, is to allow exposing an API, without Drupal's data structure leaking to it.

+## Concept
-## Difference between other modules (e.g. RestWs and Services Entity)
+The following also describes the difference between other modules such as RestWs and Services Entity.

 * Restful module requires explicitly declaring the exposed API.
 When enabling the module nothing will happen until the implementing developer will declare it